Background task in Nu

-Currently Nushell doesn't have built-in background task management feature, but you can make it "support" background task with some tools, here are some example:
+Currently, Nushell doesn't have built-in background task management feature, but you can make it "support" background task with some tools, here are some examples:

 Using nu with pueue

-Borrows the power of pueueopen in new window, it is possible to schedule background tasks to pueue, and manage those tasks (such as viewing logs, killing tasks, or getting the running status of all tasks)
+The module borrows the power of pueueopen in new window, it is possible to schedule background tasks to pueue, and manage those tasks (such as viewing logs, killing tasks, or getting the running status of all tasks, creating groups, pausing tasks etc etc)

 Unlike terminal multiplexer, you don't need to attach to multiple tmux sessions, and get task status easily.